Master of Rabbinic Studies

+In many institutions, this degree is a standard component in the study for semicha (rabbinic ordination).

+At accredited institutions, this degree requires between 72 and 90 credit hours of study; 72 being the minimum determined by academic accrediting agencies and 90 being on the upper end of certain schools that wish to ensure a broader study of the related material.

 The Master of Talmudic Law is closely related.

-In many institutions, this degree is a standard component in the study for semicha (rabbinic ordination).
-At accredited institutions this degree requires between 72 and 90 credit hours of study (72 being the minimum determined by academic accrediting agencies and 90 being on the upper end of certain schools that wish to ensure a broader study of the related material).

 Contemporary usage

 The MRb is a significantly more extensive program than most master's degrees.
 The degree usually consists on average of 90 semester hours, as opposed to the usual 36 or 48.
 Ordination in a mainstream yeshiva or rabbinical school requires seven or eight years of education past high school: the first four in undergraduate studies leading to a Bachelor of Talmudic Law and then three or four years of seminary or rabbinical school leading to the MRb.